Version: 1.00.10 - Last Update: Sunday, September 27, 2009, 16:50:00

 At this point every object has to be valid (otherwise our factory would have removed it), but in most of the cases these objects aren't of big help - they render useless, because so much external information still is missing.
 This is the moment to run the object's Start() method.

-The Start() method may be called from an object's INIT() depending on a property called .lAutoStart AS Boolean.
-The Stop() method is called from a self-defined RELEASE() method or from the DESTROY() method automatically if the object's proper-ty .lUseful is set to TRUE.
+In my framework the Start() method may be called from an object's INIT() depending on a property called .lAutoStart As Boolean.
+The Stop() method is called from the (self-defined) RELEASE() method or from the DESTROY() method automatically.
 Both methods are also responsible for any event binding/releasing that should be made.

 Within your INIT() code you take care of the objects initial appearance - your INIT() makes the object an exact and therefore valid copy of your class blueprint.
 Init() is a function.
 You can return Success or Failure.
-BTW: within all of my base classes I flagged VFP's INIT() function as PROTECTED!
+(Within all of my base classes I flagged VFP's INIT() function as PROTECTED!)

 Within your DESTROY() code you should do any additional housekeeping necessary.
-BTW: within all of my base classes I flagged VFP's DESTROY() procedure as PROTECTED!
+(Within all of my base classes I flagged VFP's DESTROY() procedure as PROTECTED!)

 Within your START() code you take care of the objects initial utility - your Start() method takes input parameters that can be used to pass in all external information and references your object needs to collaborate and communicate.
 After having started your objects property .lUseful should be set to TRUE.
 Start() is a command, thus never returns any value.
 Start() also takes care of any kind of native event binding.